 # du -h --max-depth=0 /var/lib/docker 7.9G /var/lib/docker

-To mount a disk to the Docker data directory, follow these steps:
+To mount a disk to the Docker data directory, perform the following steps:

-- Create a disk and mount it to the target ECS instance for which you want to expand
+- Create a data disk and mount it to the node for which you want to expand the disk.

-- Log on to the ECS console to create a disk.
+- Log on to the Elastic Compute Service (ECS) console and create the required disk.

 - In the left-side navigation pane, click Instances.

-- In the displayed dialog box, select the created disk from the target disk drop-down list, and then click OK.
+- In the dialog box that appears, select a disk from the Target Disk drop-down list.
+Click OK.

-- Click Mount to mount the new disk to the target ECS instance, and record the new disk mounting
+- Click Attach to attach the disk to the specified ECS instance, and record the mount point

-- Log on to the target ECS instance to format the new disk.
+- Log on to the ECS instance and format the mounted disk.

-- Run the fdisk command to partition the new disk, and then run the mkfs.ext4 command to format the new disk.
+- In the CLI, enter fdisk to partition the disk and enter mkfs.ext4 to format the disk.

-- To ensure that data can be migrated, run the service docker stop command to stop Docker daemon, and run the service kubelet stop command to stop kubelet.
+- To ensure data integrity during the migration process, stop Docker daemon and kubelet.
+Enter service docker stop in the CLI to stop Docker daemon and enter service kubelet stop to stop kubelet.

-- Migrate the Docker directory data to a backup directory.
-For example, mv /var/lib/docker /var/lib/docker_data.
+- Move the Docker data directory to a backup directory, such as mv /var/lib/docker /var/lib/docker_data.

-- Mount the new disk to the /var/lib/docker and /var/lib/kubelet directories.
-For example,
+- Mount the formatted disk to the /var/lib/docker and /var/lib/kubelet directories.
+Examples:

 echo "/dev/xvdb1 /var/lib/container/ ext4 defaults 0 0" >>/etc/fstab echo "/var/lib/container/kubelet /var/lib/kubelet none defaults,bind 0 0" >>/etc/fstab echo "/var/lib/container/docker /var/lib/docker none defaults,bind 0 0" >>/etc/fstab mkdir /var/lib/docker mount -a

-- Migrate the backed up Docker data to the new disk.
-For example, mv /var/lib/docker_data/* /var/lib/docker/.
+- Migrate the Docker data that has been backed up to the formatted disk, such as mv /var/lib/docker_data/* /var/lib/docker/.

-- Start the Docker daemon and kubelet, and check the data location.
+- Start Docker daemon and kubelet, and check where the data is stored.

-- Run the service docker start command to start the Docker daemon, and run the service kubelet start command to start kubelet.
+- In the CLI, enter service docker start to start Docker daemon and enter service kubelet start to start kubelet.

-- Run the df command to verify whether /var/lib/docker has been mounted to the new disk.
-If you need to start the Kubernetes cluster, skip this
+- In the CLI, enter df to check whether /var/lib/docker has been mounted to the disk.
+If you want to start the Kubernetes cluster, skip this

-- Run the docker ps command to check whether containers are lost.
-Restart containers as needed.
+- In the CLI, enter docker ps to check whether containers are lost.
+Restart containers as required.
 For example,

-you can restart a container that has not been set the
+you can restart containers that do not have the

 - If a container has been migrated to other nodes, you can schedule it back to the node